-At the core of the “Russia problem” is a toxic combination of self-pity and mistrust that is unlikely to change any time soon.
+At the core of the “Russia problem” is a toxic combination of self-pity and mistrust that is unlikely to change.
 But it’s not set in stone either.

 Charles Gati, a senior research professor of European and Eurasian Studies at Johns Hopkins University’s Nitze School of Advanced International Studies, argues in The American Interest that Russia can change — if it stops feeling sorry for itself.

-Other countries have managed to overcome self-pity after traumatic experiences, he points out.
-Despite being overrun by the Nazis in World War II and losing nearly all its colonies in the two decades thereafter, France never seemed to suffer from a lack of self-confidence.
+Other countries have managed to overcome self-pity after traumatic experiences.
+Despite being overrun by the Nazis in World War II and losing nearly all its colonies in the two decades thereafter, French self-confidence never collapsed.
 China recovered from the Cultural Revolution.
 America regained its sense of purpose after losing the Vietnam War.